-(Psalm 139:14 ) "I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well."
+(Psalm 139:14) "I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well."

-How would people define your legacy?
-Where are you leading people?
-Will the ey be better people for hav ring known you?
-Are you conforming to the pattern of th Pray that God will reveal all that hinder r mind?
+1. How would people define your legacy?

+2. Where are you leading people?
+Will they be better people for having known you?

+3. Are you conforming to the pattern of this world or are you being transformed by the renewing of your mind?
+Pray that God will reveal all that hinders you from knowing His good, pleasing and perfect will.
-1 Corinthians 9:25

-"Everyone who competes

-in the games goes into

-strict training.
-They do

-it to get a crown that will

-not last, but we do it to

-get a crown that will last

-forever."

-uring an early morning walk on the beach, football players in training were observed.
+"Everyone who competes in the games goes into strict training.
+They do it to get a crown that will not last, but we do it to get a crown that will last forever."
+1 Corinthians 9:25 uring an early morning walk on the beach, football players in training were observed.
 These young men were improving their athletic ability and body coordination with plyometric and conditioning drills.
 The training was intended to improve their footwork and quickness.
 Athletes understand that speed and agility are two skills that are essential for success.
 These young men sacrifice sleep, comfort and ease in order to hone their skills and condition their bodies.